0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 And traded 'em for drugs
 ```

+- “The singer turned to drugs as a way to escape their emotional pain, eventually falling into addiction.
+This struggle caused many of their friends to drift away, leaving behind the impression that they had traded meaningful relationships for their reliance on substances.”
+- Addictions do not help your social life, which further leads the protag into depression and self-loathing

 ```ad-quote
 title: **revisited** 3:1:4-6
 I know I'm lost
 But it's been better just to sin
 'Cause it's to start up once again
 ```

+- No more friends also makes it a lot harder to pivot away from their abusive lover
+- It is much easier to stay in the pit rather than trying to pull himself out of it.

 ```ad-quote
 title: **revisited** 3:1:8-9